sort(1p) - phpMan

 An undocumented -T option exists in some implementations.
 It is used to

-encouraged to support the use of the TMPDIR environment variable
+aged to support the use of the TMPDIR environment variable instead of

 The -k option was added to satisfy two objections.
 First, the zero-